A new star is born

 PALM-4U users in starting blocks

 Our partners in module C started the next round of dialogue workshops in the partner cities.
 Under the title “Learning Lab”, practice partners had the chance to plan and discuss test applications with PALM-4U.
-The test applications will accompanied by an evaluation that is currently under development.
+The test applications will be accompanied by an evaluation that is currently under development.
 Tests and evaluation provide the practical suitability of PALM-4U from the user's point of view.
 The practice partners learn the application of PALM-4U during internal trainings from the beginning of 2018.

 Meanwhile, the "User and Requirements Catalogue" has progressed far.
 Module C partners discussed the feasibility of the requirements for a new urban climate model together with partners from modules A and B. For further information visit: www.uc2-klimoprax-useuclim.org.